comery/HIFI-barcode-hiseq/README.md

 ### Change logs
 - HIFIBarcode v2.0.0, 201901. <b>HUGE CHANGE</b>: we change programming language form PERL to Python3, we will not maintain old version(perl) anymore.
-And this python version is fast 15 times than perl version, highly recommending to use this version!
+And this python version is about 15 times fast than perl version, highly recommending to use this version!
 - HIFIBarcode v1.3.0, 201805. fix a bug on step5 mid.lis
 - HIFIBarcode v1.0.0, 201707, fist release.